syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 __Marker__ __added__ __for__ __merging__ __images__

-I> Image can be used in array, DataTable and Business objects.
+N> Image can be used in array, DataTable and Business objects.

 Different position of image are maintained internally in ImageVerticalPosition and ImageHorizontalPosition enumerators.
 To know more about this, please refer **ImageVerticalPosition** and **ImageHorizontalPosition** enumerators in API section.